 A self-guided hike on the Lycian Way.
 Walk to the sea at ancient Phaselis, a major archaeological site.
 Then south under Mt.
-Olympus (Tahtali) along the coast via Cirali (the city of Olympus and the Chimaera) and Adrasan to the Gelidonya lighthouse before a night in old Antalya.
+Olympos (Tahtali) along the coast via Cirali (the city of Olympos and the Chimaera) and Adrasan to the Gelidonya lighthouse.

 Ancient Olympus, pomegranate juice and the sea